jrackham-mo/ANTS/INSTALL.rst

 A quick verification that the installation has completed can be done by activating the environment (if it's not already active) and running::

-    $ python -c 'import ants; print(ants.__file__)'
+    $ ants-version

-If eveything has worked correctly, the returned path should point inside the newly created conda environment.
+If everything has worked correctly, the returned path should point inside the newly created conda environment for a stable installation, or to the working copy of ANTS for a developer (editable) installation.

 Confirming ANTS Installation
 ============================